innovacy/Up/README.md

 If set to "original", line breaks in markdown are interpreted as <br />.
 See https://help.github.com/articles/writing-on-github/ for further explanation regarding newlines.

+##### config.json: gAnalytics

+    {
+      "gAnalytics": "UA-45601234-1"
+    }

+This setting adds automatically all required Google Analytics tracking to all generated sites.
+It accepts your Analytics Property Tracking ID as parameter.

 #####  Settings to be documented (work in progress)

     {